 Alfa (holding company) has a Risk Management Committee (RMC), comprised of the Board's Chairman, the Chief Executive Officer ("CEO"), Chief Financial Officer ("CFO") of Alfa and the Risk Management Officer ("RMO") of Alfa acting as technical secretary.
 The RMC reviews derivative transactions proposed by the subsidiaries of Alfa, including Axtel, in which a potential loss analysis surpasses US\$1 million.

 This committee supports both the CEO and the Board's Chairman of the Company.
 All new derivative transactions, which the Company proposes to enter into, as well as the renewal or cancellation of derivative arrangements, must be approved by both the Company and Alfa's CEO, in accordance to the following schedule of authorizations:

-Maximum Possible
+n Possible 81 million

-Loss US\$1 million

-Annual

-Individual transaction cumulative transactions
+Individual transaction Annual cumulative transactions

 Chief Executive Officer of Alfa 1 5

 Risk Management Committee of Alfa 30 100

 Finance Committee 100 300

 Board of Directors of Alfa >100 >300

-The proposed transactions must meet certain criteria, including that the hedges are lower than established risk parameters, and that they are the result of a detailed analysis and properly documented.
-Sensitivity analysis and other risk analyses should be performed before the transactions are entered into.
+The proposed transactions must meet certain criteria, including that the hedges are lower than established risk parameters, and that they are the result of a detailed analysis and are properly documented.
+Sensitivity analysis and other risk analyses should be performed before the transactions are conducted.